How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 Cacti - Network Monitoring and Graphing Tool

-Cacti is a web-based network monitoring tool written in PHP, featuring an intuitive and user-friendly interface.
+Cacti is a web-based network monitoring tool written in PHP.
+It features an intuitive and user-friendly interface.
 Its key advantage is comprehensive data collection and reports on network bandwidth and other metrics, such as user access and permissions.

-Cacti collects data using scripts and outputs clear charts and graphs, allowing users to pinpoint any bandwidth usage spikes or network issues quickly.
-All data is stored using MySQL databases and used to produce custom graphs.
+Cacti collects data using scripts and outputs clear charts and graphs, allowing users to pinpoint bandwidth usage spikes or network issues quickly.
+All data is stored in MySQL databases and used to produce custom graphs.

 Cacti app example interface.